open-telemetry/oteps/text/entities/0256-entities-data-model.md

 `GID(E) = { LID(E), GID(IDCONTEXT(E)) }`

 Where `IDCONTEXT(E)` is the identification context in which the LID of entity E is unique.
-The value of `IDCONTEXT(E)` is an Entity itself, and thus we can compute the GID value of it too.
+The value of `IDCONTEXT(E)` is an entity itself, and thus we can compute the GID value of it too.

 In other words, the GID of an entity is a union of its LID and the GID of its identification context.
 Note: GID(E) is a flat set of key/value attributes.